 Stay Hydrated, Stay Healthy

-Dehydration can make your blood thicker and put a strain on your heart – that’s not what I want to happen.
+Dehydration can make your blood thicker.
+And put a strain on your heart – that’s not what I want to happen.
 A good rule of thumb is to drink half your body weight in ounces – so if you weigh 150 pounds, aim for 75 ounces of water a day.
 And if you’re sweating a lot, sprinkle a bit of sea salt or add an electrolyte packet – keeps your sodium and potassium levels balanced.

 Keep an Eye on Your Health, But Don’t Obsess